p91paul/middleclickclose/README.md

 To update all existing translations after changing the code, run `make po`.
 To regenerate only the `template.pot` file, run `make pot`.

+## Debugging

+- `journalctl -f --user` is your friend.
+- `make install && dbus-run-session -- gnome-shell --nested --wayland` allows for quick prototyping without having to log out and back in every single time when running under wayland.
+  - For Gnome 49+, this becomes `gnome-shell --devkit`, which needs `mutter-devkit` to be installed.
+  - Running `dbus-run-session -- $SHELL` and then `make install && gnome-shell --devkit` inside the spawned shell can make for a much faster debugging cycle.
+- `make install`, then `Alt+F2`, `r` and `Enter` allow for quick prototyping under X11.